Section 508 Compliance

 Who regulates the law?

 The Department of Justice regulates this law.
-It says that the Americans with Disabilities Act requires effective communication with disabled people through websites.
+It states that the American Disabilities Act requires effective communication with disabled people through websites.
 It is deemed that having accessibility is their civil right and not an additional welfare benefit.
 There should be equal opportunities for them in all dimensions of life.
 Be it; programs, services, activities, or information through digital media, people with disabilities should have access to it.

 Key areas to focus on compliance